 Before we go even further, let’s first start by getting to know what reflective window film even is.
 Reflective window film is a type of window film that reflects light on the outside like a mirror, which is why it can also be known as a one-way mirror film.
 Reflective window film blocks people from seeing through your windows while still allowing you to see out.
 Meaning, it will increase privacy as well as reduce a significant amount of heat and glare.

-Your next question might be, how much heat does reflective window film keep out, anyway?
+Your next question might be, how much heat does reflective window film keep out?
 That’s a great question with some great answers.
 We’ll go into the stats for different types of reflective window films later, but for starters, all reflective window films will reduce a large amount of heat and glare.

 When we compare reflective window film to solar film, keep in mind that reflective window film is darker and thus blocks more heat than standard solar film.
 For example, Solar Art’s one-way mirror film (RN07) blocks the most heat, light, and glare.
 As we’ll see later, darker and more reflective tints offer greater heat rejection than lighter tints across the board.